dscvr-one/dscvr-canvas/examples/jupiter-swap/README.md

-# getting-started
+# jupiter-swap

-This template should help get you started doing a simple handshake with DSCVR tapestry iframes.
+This template should help get you started using transactions with DSCVR tapestry iframes.

 ## Recommended IDE Setup